TOPICS

 Uniform Polyhedron

-Coxeter et al. (1954) conjectured that there are 75 such polyhedra in which only two faces are allowed to meet at an polyhedron edge, and this was subsequently proven.
+Coxeter et al. (1954) conjectured that there are 75 uniform polyhedra in which only two faces are allowed to meet at an polyhedron edge, and this surmise was subsequently proven.
 The five pentagonal prisms can also be considered uniform polyhedra, bringing the total to 80.
 In addition, there are two other polyhedra in which four faces meet at an edge, the great complex icosidodecahedron and small complex icosidodecahedron (both of which are compounds of two uniform polyhedra).

 Except for a single non-Wythoffian case, uniform polyhedra can be generated by Wythoff's kaleidoscopic method of construction.
 In this construction, an initial vertex inside a special spherical triangle PQR is mapped to all the other vertices by repeated reflections across the three planar sides of this triangle.
 Similarly, PQR and its kaleidoscopic images must cover the sphere an integral number of times which is referred to as the density d of PQR.
 The density d>1 is dependent on the choice of angles pi/p, pi/q, pi/r at P, Q, R respectively, where p, q, r are reduced rational numbers greater than one.
 Such a spherical triangle is called a Schwarz triangle, conveniently denoted (pqr).
 Except for the infinite dihedral family of (p22) for p=2, 3, 4, ..., there are only 44 kinds of Schwarz triangles (Coxeter et al. 1954, Coxeter 1973).
 It has been shown that the numerators of p, q, r are limited to 2, 3, 4, 5 (4 and 5 cannot occur together) and so the nine choices for rational numbers are: 2, 3, 3/2, 4, 4/3, 5, 5/2, 5/3, 5/4 (Messer 2002).